bitblit/Ratchet/README.md

     "rxjs": "7.0.1",
 ```

-### Handlebars and PortableFetch
+### Handlebars and CrossFetch

 The simplified mailer for SES (aws/ses/mailer) can be provided with a remote template renderer, which assumes the template
 is a Handlebars template.
 If you use it, you'll need Handlebars (and Handlebars-Layouts, which isn't required but
-is highly recommended if you are doing much Handlebars work needing templates) and PortableFetch installed:
+is highly recommended if you are doing much Handlebars work needing templates) and CrossFetch installed:

 ```
     "handlebars": "4.7.7",
     "handlebars-layouts": "3.1.4",
-    "portable-fetch": "3.0.0"
+    "cross-fetch": "3.1.4"
 ```

 I use PortableFetch to keep Ratchet usable on both the client and server side.